jtkovacs/jtkovacs.github.io/REFS/modeling.md

-_The following notes are largely based on Steirn (1999) and Scott Page's Coursera class on [Model Thinking](https://www.coursera.org/course/modelthinking)._
+_The following notes are largely based on Steirn (1999) and Scott Page's Coursera class on [Model Thinking.](https://www.coursera.org/course/modelthinking) There's a lot of overlap between depicting a system and [implementing one;](project-management.html) between depicting a process and [improving it;](process-improvement.html) between modeling a problem and [analyzing it.](data-analysis.html)_

-# Why model?
+# Overview of modeling

 Models of a process, system, or interface can have a general form (e.g. entity relationship diagram) but be executable in different notations (e.g. Chen, crow's foot).

+The representation of a system needs to include contextual metadata clarifying the date and/or version it describes.

+## Why model?

+Per Scott Page, modeling:

+-

-# Model typologies
+## Model typologies

 Steirn (1999) organizes models